stfnmangini/BiologicalSimulation-with-SimPy/README.md

-# Simulation of a Biological system using Simpy
+# Simulation of a Biological system using SimPy

 This Python project uses SimPy, a discrete time simulation framework, to simulate the evolution of a population of living creatures in an environment with limited food supply.
 The main idea behind the simulation is from Primer's youtube video on [Natural Selection](https://www.youtube.com/watch?v=0ZGbIKd0XrM), but simpler and without any video rendering.